 Teeth grinding or bruxism can be attributed to multiple causes, but stress and TMJ (temporomandibular joint) disorder are the most common.
-Clenching and grinding teeth puts excess force on the teeth and the joint in your jaw, causing damage over time.
+Clenching and grinding teeth put excess force on the teeth and the joints in your jaw, causing damage over time.
 As this may be happening in your sleep only you may not be aware of it.
 Your dentist will be able to see a pattern of wear in your mouth however that will suggest you are grinding in your sleep.
 While reducing stress and TMJ exercises will help, a dental night guard will protect your teeth while you sleep.

 Dental Night Guards